JimmyUns/Auto_Clicker_Project/README.md

 This repository contains a simple AutoClicker application developed in WPF C# that allows users to automate mouse clicks.

 # Choose the desired features:
-Clicks By Time: Set the click interval.
+-Clicks By Time: Set the click interval.
-Select Click Location: Choose the screen coordinates for the click.
+:Select Click Location: Choose the screen coordinates for the click.
-Click Limiter: Set the clicking to stop after chosen amount.
+:-Click Limiter: Set the clicking to stop after chosen amount.

 Click the "Start" button to initiate the AutoClicker.
 To stop the AutoClicker, click the "Stop" button.